Age-Friendly University

 Annessa Morely – Sr. Director, Alumni Relations, Executive Director of the Alumni Association

-Karen Mourtzikos, MD – Associate Vice President of Wayne State University Health Affairs, School of Medicine
+Karen Mourtzikos, MD – Assoc.
+VP of WSU Health Affairs, School of Medicine

-Donyale Padgett, PhD – Associate Professor of Commuication and WSU Chief Diversity Officer
+Donyale Padgett, PhD – Assoc.
+Professor of Commuication and WSU Chief Diversity Officer

 Kevin Rashid – Academic Services Officer, Irvin D. Reid Honors College

-Thomas Walker, PhD – Associate Dean, School of Information Sciences
+Thomas Walker, PhD – Assoc.
+Dean, School of Information Sciences

 Jane Warkentin – Clinical Programs Manager, Dean's Office, Law School